Skip to main content

 Components

-Securing an application consists of two distinct areas: authentication and authorization.
+Securing the application comes down to two distinct areas: authentication and authorization.

 Authenticationโ€‹